 So far, there are no confirmed cases of COVID-19 in Carbon, Emery or Grand counties, Calvin said, but the hospital is taking steps to prepare.

 “It feels like it’s marching toward us, and it’s only a matter of days before we have our first case,” she said.

-Editor’s Note: As of March 18, all international and domestic REI trips, including those in Utah, are cancelled through April 30, 2020.
+Editor’s Note: All international and domestic REI trips, including those in Utah, are cancelled through June 21, 2020.
 REI will continue to keep all travelers scheduled past that date informed and updated as new information and guidance arises.
 For the latest on the co-op’s departures, visit REI.com/adventures and see the COVID-19 update.